Xubuntu/wiki.xubuntu.org/content/marketing/_index.md

 # Marketing Audience

-When we are creating our marketing strategies it\'s important to know what our target audience is.
+When we are creating our marketing strategies it's important to know what our target audience is.
 The following is a list of our current target audiences for marketing materials: